theerakesh/lambda-web-crawler/README.md

    const phoneRegex = /(?<!\d)(\+ ?\d{1,2}[\s\u00A0]?)\(?\d{3}\)?[\s.-\u00A0]?\d{3}[\s.-\u00A0]?\d{4}(?!\d)/g
    // I had to use negative look-behind (?<!\d) and negative lookahead (?!\d) to stop matching any random 10 digit occurences
    ```
+6. Results found then are written to dynamodb table for faster access and then it returns the results

+## Todo
+- [x] Add dynamodb caching
+- [ ] Add `unit testing`
+- [ ] Using `AWS SQS` to do a recursive web-crawling
+- [ ] Automate deletion of data in `AWS S3` after a day or a specific period since web content may get stale
+- [ ] Imprement CI/CD in `github actions`
+- [ ] Add Typescript version